ggbot-org/ggbot/docs/ec2-load-balancer.md

 In _Listeners and routing_ add a routing from protocol HTTPS to corresponding _Target Group_.

 Select default SSL certificate from _ACM_ (choose ggbot2.com certificate).

+## Update DNS

+To be able to use ggbot2.com SSL certificate, add a DSN entry for the Load Balancer, for instance on Route 53.

+- Record name: `binance-proxy`
+- Flag _Alias_
+- Route traffic to _Alias to Application and Classic Load Balancer_
+- Region: Frankfurt
+- Select the Load Balancer name in the dropdown

+Finally, update environment variable `BINANCE_PROXY_BASE_URL` accordingly.